ritikaxx/Ment-Ed/README.md

 5. A community maintained for similar minded people like Student community, Employer community, Recruiter community and a common platform to connect all three.

 # BUSINESS ASPECT-
 1. This will connect all three students, mentors and recruiter at a single place.
 2. Students will get their mentors easily and fast.3.
 Effective Employee Onboarding :Mentors/ex employers can get an additional source of income and a chance to help their mentees.
 4. Fast recruitment process as recruiters can shortlist top candidate.
+5.
 # MAJOR CONTRIBUTIONS-
 • Homepage for login/registration of student, mentors/employees and
 recruiters and the registered information is stored in a database.

-# • USER INTERACTION / MAIN WEBPAGE
+# USER INTERACTION / MAIN WEBPAGE
+1- STUDENT
-◦1-Student can can see the score board, the list of recent posts he subscribed to and the upcoming meetings for classes/interviews for internship/job he applied for on the dashboard.
+◦ Student can can see the score board, the list of recent posts he subscribed to and the upcoming meetings for classes/interviews for internship/job he applied for on the dashboard.

 ◦ Can add questions/doubts to which other students/mentors can
 answer/review/bookmark questions for future reference.
 Point system for each reply related to question.
-◦ Manage timetable according to their schedule.
+Manage timetable according to their schedule.
-◦ A test section to verify their skills and gain points to make it easy for the recruiters/mentors.
-Progress details of each course/test.
-• Community Section
-◦ People can connect to other like minded people through this community option.
-◦ Students can post about the project idea they need assistance and will get their mentors who are experienced for their projects or can get team members from student community.
-◦ Mentors can get help in the form of interns for their researrch based projects from the commom community.
-◦ Help seekers can rate/review the help which helps in the point system.
-• Point System mantained for both students and mentors.
-Upon reaching a certain level of points in the scoreboard and if the user have atleast 2 verfied skils, they can connect with recruiters and request for a meeting with them.
-• Mentor Section◦ Register and Login , point system, community system, ◦ Apply for jobs to recruiters according to skills and points, can hire interns.
-•

 2- Mentor Section
 ◦ Register and Login , point system, community system, Apply for jobs to recruiters according to skills and points, can hire interns.

 3- RECRUITERS SECTION
 ◦ Can approve meetings with students/mentors.
 The opportunity to connect with our top-performing candidates and set one to one interview